McConnell says Trump's nominee to replace Ruth Bader Ginsburg "will receive a vote on the floor" of Senate

 "I look forward to supporting a strict constructionist who will protect the right to life & safeguard our conservative values," Loeffler wrote.

-Senator Martha McSally of Arizona, also up for reelectiont his year, tweeted the U.S. Senate
+Senator Martha McSally of Arizona, also up for reelection his year, tweeted, "This U.S. Senate should vote on President Trump's next nominee for the U.S. Supreme Court."

 However, some Republican senators have indicated they may be uncomfortable with moving forward on confirming a justice so close to the election.
 Senator Lisa Murkowski said in August of this year that voting to confirm a Supreme Court justice now would present a "double standard."